MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-arithmetic-operators.md

 # Arithmetic operators

-This article contains examples of how to use the type conversion rules for arithmetic operators.
-The examples illustrate how the operators should be used and the effect of the type conversion that the AL compiler performs.
-The examples are divided into groups corresponding to the data types in AL.
+This article shows how to use type conversion rules for arithmetic operators in AL. The examples demonstrate operator usage and the effect of type conversion by the AL compiler.
+Examples are grouped by AL data types.

 ## Unary arithmetic operators